awslabs/one-line-scan/configuration/doc/EXAMPLES.md

  one-line-scan --no-analysis -o OLS -- make

+To add another run to the same output directory, depending on whether you want to keep the files from the previous run or not.
+To keep them, add the flag --use-existing, otherwise --trunc-existing.
+Example calls are as follows:

+ one-line-scan --no-analysis -o OLS -- gcc 1.c -o 1.o
+ one-line-scan --no-analysis -o OLS --use-existing -- gcc 2.c -o 2.o

+# Example Calls for Available Backends

+This section lists example calls for different backends.

 ## Plain Backend - Spot Failing Compiler Calls

 A use case of the plain backend is to trace failing compiler calls on a project